Getting to Guatemala City

 Eventually we headed back to the hotel, but not before we drove underneath a replica of the Eiffel Tower!
 Torre del Reformador, which stands 236 feet high, was built in 1935 and commemorates the 100th anniversary of the birth of Justo Rufino Barrios, once a president of Guatemala who instituted many reforms.

 During the late afternoon I took a short rest before going out for an early dinner.
 After my tour, I learned that I could at least walk along the pedestrian street safely during the evening.
 Fabio suggested San Martín which had a handful of locations, but this one on Avenue 6A was in an old bank that needed refurbishing.
 I really enjoyed the atmosphere and vibe.
 My tortilla soup was tasty though it cost 30Q almost as much as our two-person lunch!

-A few Scenes from the Streets of Guatemala City
+A Few Scenes from the Streets of Guatemala City

 I had a nice day in Guatemala City, and I’m glad I visited.
-Facing the option of a private transfer to Antigua at 8am for $35 or a tour of Chichicastenango which ends in Antigua for $50, I picked the latter.
+Now I’m facing the option of a private transfer to Antigua at 8am for $35 or a tour of Chichicastenango which ends in Antigua for $50, I picked the latter.
 I’m excited to add on a visit to this town that I was considering skipping due to coordinating all the transportion, though the 5am start isn’t too enticing!
 ETB